stefansl/pma-updatescript/README.md

 ## Settings

-You need to set the variables LOCATION, PMA, USER and GROUP.
+Open the file config.sh and edit the variables LOCATION, PMA, USER and GROUP.
 If you set f.e.
 LOCATION="/var/www" and PMA="pma" your PMA installation will be installed into "/var/www/pma".

 ## Usage